Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 What is not working, due to an (yet) unknown problems:

 - The **continue watching list will not be updated**
+- Sometimes the update of watched status (at the end of playback) can fail (see paragraph _errors_ below)

 ### How it works